 Once your course is fully developed and thoroughly tested, you’re ready to share it with your learners.
 During the implementation phase, the materials are shared in one of two ways: by uploading it directly to the web or to a Learning Management System (LMS).
 How do you decide between these two implementation methods?
 It depends on whether you need to track and report learner behavior.

 Web: If you don’t need to track learner behavior, you can upload content directly to the web and provide a URL link for your learners to access the training.
 However, since learner activity isn’t tracked, you won’t know whether they completed the course, how long it took them, or if they went wrong somewhere.
 Read more: How to Get an E-Learning Course Online.

 LMS: If you do need to track your learners and their progress, your best bet is to share your content through an LMS.
 Every LMS offers different features and functionalities, but they share some tracking capabilities, such as whether learners completed a module and how long it took them.
 Read more: An Introduction to LMSs.

 The evaluation phase is where the rubber meets the road: Did your training result in the real, measurable performance improvements you identified in your needs analysis?
-While the learner’s opinions and feedback about the e-learning matter, it’s most critical to ensure that your training achieved the goals you set at the start.
+While the learners’ opinions and feedback about the e-learning matter, it’s critical to ensure your training achieved the goals you set at the start.
 Read more: Post-Course Evaluations: What E-Learning Designers Need to Know & How to Measure the Satisfaction of Learners Taking Your Online Courses.

-And there you have it, the five steps of the ADDIE model!
-Following each step will ensure that you end up with a high-quality course that meets the needs of your learners.
+And there you have it!
+Those are the five phases of the ADDIE model.
+Having a solid foundation of each phase will ensure you end up with a high-quality course that meets the needs of your learners.

 Follow us on Twitter and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.